 Thanks to some formulas, calculating Google Sheets days between dates has become a breeze.
-Using a few simple methods, you can easily calculate the number of days between two dates in Google Sheets by simply subtracting the dates (in case you need all the days), or using formulas to find out working days or non-working days.
+Using a few simple methods, you can easily calculate the number of days between two dates in Google Sheets by subtracting the dates (in case you need all the days) or using formulas to find working or non-working days.

 Calculating Total Google Sheets Days Between Dates

-Suppose you have the start date and the end date of a project (as shown below) and you want to quickly know the total number of Google Sheets days between dates.
+Suppose you have a project’s start and end dates (as shown below), and you want to quickly know the total number of Google Sheets days between dates.
 Since these are numbers, you can perform operations such as addition and subtraction with dates.

-Since dates are nothing but numbers, you can easily get this by subtraction the start date from the end date.
+Since dates are numbers, you can quickly get this by subtracting the start date from the end date.
 The formula below will give you the total number of days between these dates.

-The above formula tells us that there are 274 days between the project start and end date.
+The above formula tells us that there are 274 days between the project’s start and end date.

 There is one thing you need to know when subtracting dates.
 The number of days given in the above example is exclusive of the start date.
-In case you want to include the start date in the result, you need to add 1 to the resulting data.
+If you want to include the start date in the result, you need to add 1 to the resulting data.

-To get the number of days that include project start and end date both, use the below formula:
+To get the number of days that include the project’s start and end date, use the below formula:

 Google Sheets Days Between Dates – Workdays Only

-While it’s nice and easy to get the total number of days between two dates, in most cases, you just don’t need the total days but the workdays.
+While it’s nice and easy to get the total number of days between two dates, in most cases, you don’t need the total days but the workdays.
 And in this case, I assume the working days to be Monday to Friday.
 If the working days differ, you must change the formula (covered later in this tutorial).

-Suppose you have the dataset as shown below and you want to calculate the number of working days between these two dates
+Suppose you have the dataset shown below and want to calculate the number of working Google Sheets days between dates.

-The below formula will give you the number of working days between these two dates:
+The formula below will give you the number of working Google Sheet days between dates:

-The NETWORKDAYS function (as the name suggests), gives you the networking days in between two dates (it takes start date and end date as the input arguments)
+The NETWORKDAYS function (as the name suggests) gives you the networking days between two dates (it takes the start and end date as the input arguments).

 There are two things you need to know about the NETWORKDAYS function: